tubearchivist/tubearchivist/README.md

   - `TZ`: your time zone.
 If you don't know yours, you can look it up [here](https://www.timezoneconverter.com/cgi-bin/findzone/findzone).
 - under `archivist-es`->`environment`:
   - `"ELASTIC_PASSWORD=verysecret"`: change `verysecret` to match the ELASTIC_PASSWORD you picked above.

-**Note:** if you are using podman instead of docker, you will need to make some additional changes to that file, as listed in the [installation docs page](https://github.com/tubearchivist/tubearchivist/blob/master/docs/Installation.md).

 By default Docker will store all data, including downloaded data, in its own data-root directory (which you can find by running `docker info` and looking for the "Docker Root Dir").
 If you want to use other locations, you can replace the `media:`, `cache:`, `redis:`, and `es:` volume names with absolute paths; if you do, remove them from the `volumes:` list at the bottom of the file.